-What is Medicaid Planning and does it require an Attorney in Hempstead, NY?
+What is Medicaid Planning and does it require an Attorney in Woodbury, NY?

-Do I Need an Attorney to Probate a Will in Hempstead, New York?
+Do I Need an Attorney to Probate a Will in Woodbury, New York?

 If your estate plan includes a last will and testament, then, after your death, the will must be presented to the Surrogate’s Court for approval, a process known as probate.
 The probate proceeding is primarily concerned with having the Surrogate Judge approve of the genuineness of your will, which will make your will and the terms of your will effective.
 Once the will is approved by the Surrogate’s Court, your assets can be given out to your heirs and beneficiaries, after all your debts are paid.

 In New York, probate proceedings are handled in the Surrogate’s Court in whichever county you lived in when you died.
 The sum of all your assets, property and personal possessions makes up your estate.
 A representative will be appointed by the court via letters testamentary to administer your will, and he or she will be referred to as the executor.
 Only an estate that is valued at over $50,000 is required to be probated, as long as there is a will.
 The court uses a separate small estate proceeding to administer estates valued under $50,000.
 There are certain assets, including insurance policies, retirement accounts and bank accounts with a named beneficiary, which are allowed to pass without the probate process.
 These are known as non-probate assets.